 John O’Hara is one of Australia’s most versatile and in demand performers.
-He currently plays Phil Spector/Terry Britten in the original Australian company of Tina – The Tina Turner Musical.
+He currently plays Phil Spector/Terry Britten in the original Australian company of Tina – The Tina Turner Musical, alongside his work on radio as a regular presenter for ABC.

 Hailing from Perth and a graduate of WAAPA, John most notably earned critical acclaim for his portrayal of Dr Frank N. Furter in The Rocky Horror Show.
 Other engagements include playing Ned Schneebly in the original Australasian production of School of Rock, Bernadette in Priscilla, Queen of the Desert, Rodney in Dusty, Rum Tum Tugger in Cats, Roscoe Dexter in Singin’ In The Rain, Peter in Jesus Christ Superstar, The Father in Wicked and Henry Etches in Titanic opposite Anthony Warlow.